 Change File Permissions in Mac OS X

 You can instantly change file permissions in Mac OS X without getting your hands dirty in the command line by using the Finder instead.
-All you need to do is access the “Get Info” panel for the file in question, so locate the file you want to adjust and then proceed with the instructions.
+All you need to do is access the “Get Info” panel for the file, folder, or application in question.
+These instructions demonstrate locating the file permissions manager, and how to adjust privileges for items found in OS X.

-You can also use this trick to quickly view current file and folder permissions and ownership details in the Mac OS X Finder.
+It’s worth mentioning that you can also use this trick to quickly view current file and folder permissions and ownership details in the Mac OS X Finder.
+To view permissions, just use the Get Info panel as described below but don’t make any modifications.
 OS X calls permissions “Privileges”, but they mean the same thing.

-This is the most user friendly way to view or adjust file permissions in OS X:
+This is the most user friendly way to view or adjust file permissions in OS X, it works with anything found in the Finder file system, be it a file, binary, application, or a folder.
+Here’s what you’ll want to do:

 - Select the file or app in the Finder you want to edit permissions for